-When you create a deployment hosted on Elasticsearch Service, it uses one of the available deployment templates to preconfigure the Elastic Stack for your use case.
+When you create a deployment hosted on Elasticsearch Service, it uses one of the available solutions to preconfigure the Elastic Stack for your use case.
 If you have a deployment that is getting overwhelmed by the volume of incoming data or that contains logging data that doesn’t all need to be on fast storage, you can migrate your deployment to a hot-warm architecture by adding another data configuration.
 You use this added data configuration to store less frequently queried data.

 A hot-warm architecture works by initially creating new indices on a hot data configuration that provides fast, SSD-based storage where they can be accessed quickly.
 Over time, automatic index curation then moves these indices to warm nodes that provide slower, more affordable spinning-disk storage by changing their shard allocation.